mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 cluster and any extra replication sources will be removed.
 This is done to make automated failover with multi-source external replication possible.

-This setting also allows the monitor to perform a failover to a cluster where the master server has not been seen [Running].
-This is usually the case when the master goes down before MaxScale is started.
-When using this feature, the monitor will guess the GTID domain id of the master from the slaves.
+This setting also allows the monitor to perform a failover to a cluster where the primary server has not been seen [Running].
+This is usually the case when the primary goes down before MaxScale is started.
+When using this feature, the monitor will guess the GTID domain id of the primary from the replicas.
 For reliable results, the GTID:s of the cluster should be simple.
 ```
 enforce_simple_topology=true